 Does It Only Work on Cannabis?

-If you have a big garden with more than just cannabis growing, you can use topping for your tomatoes, all variety of peppers, even flowering herbs like basil or oregano.
-The idea is the same in purpose and timing.
+If you have a big garden with more than just cannabis growing, you can use topping for your tomatoes, all varieties of peppers, even flowering herbs like basil or oregano.
 If you plan to use these techniques on other items in your garden, be sure to do them before the plants start flowering, otherwise you will ruin the yield you get of whatever you are growing, be it flowers that produce peppers or tomatoes, or just bushier basil leaves.

 Which Technique is Better?